Hearing for accused 9/11 plotters weighs alleged government meddling

 The Sixth Amendment to the U.S. Constitution includes a right to a fair trial and representation by counsel.

-Pohl halted the trial after Ramzi Binalshibh, a 42-year-old Yemeni, said he recognized defense team interpreter Louay Al-Nazer from his time in a secret CIA prison.
+Pohl halted the trial after Ramzi Binalshibh, a 42-year-old Yemeni, said he recognised defence team interpreter Louay Al-Nazer from his time in a secret CIA prison.

 A second detainee also identified the interpreter from a secret prison.

-The hearing is the first in the case since the December release of a U.S. Senate committee report detailing torture methods used under a secret U.S. detention and interrogation program.
+The hearing is the first in the case since the December release of a U.S. Senate committee report detailing torture methods used under a secret U.S. detention and interrogation programme.

 Pohl stopped that hearing and ordered a Justice Department investigation.
 Monday's session was a resumption of the April hearing.

 It was intended to focus on whether Binalshibh should be tried separately.
-His defense team appears to have been a main FBI target.
+His defence team appears to have been a main FBI target.

 The Guantanamo hearing was monitored by media over a closed-circuit broadcast at Fort Meade.